Select Hyundai Kona Electric year to see its original equipment tire sizes and corresponding tire inflation pressures.

 Recommended tire inflation for Hyundai Kona Electric original equipment tire sizes with matching trims and model years.

-Recommended tire pressure for Hyundai Kona Electric tires is 36 psi, set by Hyundai manufacturer and based on model's original equipment tire size to optimize vehicle performance, fuel efficiency and safety.
+Recommended tire pressure for Hyundai Kona Electric tires is 36 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

-Where do I find the recommended tire pressure for Hyundai Kona Electric?
+Where to find recommended tire pressure for Hyundai Kona Electric?

 Hyundai Kona Electric recommended tire pressure can be found in owner's manual, on a tire placard on the side of driver's door or door jam, on the trunk lid, in the console or on the fuel door.
 Tire inflation will be listed in psi (pounds per square inch), bar or kPa (kilopascals).

-How to check Hyundai Kona Electric tire pressure?
+How to check tire pressure on Hyundai Kona Electric?

 To check Hyundai Kona Electric tire pressure you will first need to determine its recommended tire pressure for the front and rear tires.
 Take off tire valve caps and use a tire pressure gauge to check tire inflation in every tire.
 Adjust Hyundai Kona Electric tire pressure to its recommended levels.
 If overinflated, let some air out by pressing down the center plunger in the valve stem.
 If underinflated, add air with tire inflator.
 Recheck tire pressure to make sure all tires are properly inflated.
 Replace the valve stem caps.
 Make sure to check tire pressure when tires are "cold" and have not been driven for at least 3 hours.
 Remember that the front and rear tire pressures may differ.